Requirement and Suitability

-1. Invest US$500,000 in a qualifying project (or $1 million if the project is not located in a “Targeted Employment Area” (TEA)) that generates at least 10 jobs.
+1. Invest US$900,000 in a qualifying project (or $1.8 million if the project is not located in a “Targeted Employment Area” (TEA)) that generates at least 10 jobs.
 TEA generally refers to certain areas that have experienced high unemployment or are in certain rural areas.
 The EB-5 investor’s investment must be placed “at risk” for the purpose of generating a return.
 Therefore, the investor can neither be guaranteed a return on a portion of his or her investment nor guaranteed the return of any portion of his or her capital investment.
 Otherwise, the investment is not considered “at risk”.
-New EB-5 regulations have been adopted which will raise the minimum investment amount for TEA projects from $500,000 to $900,000 (and $1.8 million for non-TEA projects).
-I-526 petitions filed before November 21, 2019 will be grandfathered under the current rules and the lower investment amount of $500,000.

 4. Meet the requirement as an Accredited Investor to the extent required by securities laws.
 An accredited investor includes anyone who:

 a. earned income that exceeded US $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR

 b. has a net worth over US $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).